ddilans/ewm/README.md

 Mod4+d to toggle dock

-Note when dock enabled there's a 32 pixel gap on the right, edit code to change that
+Note when dock enabled there's a 32 pixel gap on the right, edit code to configure gaps